 If you bought this card when he struggled the first time he was called up to the big leagues, you’re laughing all the way to the bank.
 If not, pony up now before it goes any higher.

 2011 Topps Finest Autograph Mike Trout Rookie Cards

 If the price tag for the Bowman Chrome Draft Prospect is a little too rich for your blood, the 2011 Topps Finest Rookie Autograph Refractor is a great consolation prize.

 It’s autographed on-card and also has the ‘RC’ identifier on the card.

 And for those who are looking for more value from this card, there are parallel refractors, which are all serial numbered (starting from the regular refractor numbered to 499).

 Sometimes you just want a rookie card of your favorite player that is affordable.
-For a Trout fan, this is the card you want.
+For a Trout fan, this Mike Trout Topps Update baseball card is the one you want.

 It’s not autographed but it features Trout in a great action shot.
 Again, it has the RC identifier on the card as well.

-And although it’s not serial numbered, the value of a BGS graded card of 9.5 holds up well.
+And although it’s not serial numbered, the value of a BGS or PSA graded card holds up well.

 MORE ON MIKE TROUT: Widely regarded as one of the greatest baseball players of all time, Mike Trout was drafted by the Los Angeles Angels in the first round of the 2009 MLB Draft.